J Cancer 2021; 12(11):3315-3324. doi:10.7150/jca.56262 This issue

-1. Hunan Key Laboratory of Cancer Metabolism, Hunan Provincial Cancer Hospital and Cancer Hospital Affiliated to Xiangya Medical School, Central South University, Changsha 410013, Hunan, China.
+1. Hunan Key Laboratory of Cancer Metabolism, Hunan Cancer Hospital and the Affiliated Cancer Hospital of Xiangya School of Medicine, Central South University, Changsha 410013, Hunan, China.

 2. The Key Laboratory of Carcinogenesis and Cancer Invasion of the Chinese Ministry of Education, Cancer Research Institute and School of Basic Medical Sciences, Central South University, Changsha 410078, Hunan, China.

 3. The Key Laboratory of Carcinogenesis of the Chinese Ministry of Health, Xiangya Hospital, Central South University, Changsha 410008, Hunan, China.

 4. Hunan Key Laboratory of Nonresolving Inflammation and Cancer, The Third Xiangya Hospital, Central South University, Changsha 410013, Hunan, China.

 5. Department of Dermatology, The Second Xiangya Hospital, The Central South University, Changsha 410011, Hunan, China.

 6. Department of Dermatology, Xiangya Hospital, Central South University, Changsha 410008, Hunan, China.

 # Present address: Department of pathology, the third affiliated hospital, Sun Yat-Sen University, Guangzhou, Guangdong 510630, China.

 Background: RNA-binding proteins (RBPs) play essential roles in post-transcriptional control of gene expression.
 Dysregulation of RBPs is intensively implicated in development and progression of human diseases, including cancers.
 However, the roles of RBPs in nasopharyngeal carcinoma (NPC), which is a distinct subtype of head and neck cancer, remain elusive.